Build a receiver

 Designing and validating receiver settings

-A receiver may have some configurable settings, which can be set through the Collector’s config file.
+A receiver may have some configurable settings, which can be set via the Collector config file.

 The tailtracer receiver will have the following settings: